AnthonyCxx/Notes-and-Writeups/C#/LanguageFeatures/Keywords.md

 Like the _const_ keyword, _readonly_ prevents a value from being changed; however, there are some notable differentces.
 The _readonly_ keyword can only be applied to [fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/fields) (specific data members of a class) and do not need to be known at compile time (unlike constants).
 Because of this, _readonly_ fields can be initialized by the constructor of the class or struct it is a part of.
-However, after the constructor has exited, the _readonly_ field is not longer modifiable.
+However, after the constructor has exited, the _readonly_ field is no longer modifiable.
 ```C#
 public static void Main(string[] args)
 {